Ideology | “The Fate of Empires and Search for Survival” – or, why do empires rise and fall?

 A further aspect to empires in this stage is an influx of foreign workers.
 The newcomers are not, Glubb notes, inferior — but they are different to the original imperial race, and so constitute a weakness to the empire in four regards: first, they have a different nature to the original imperial race; second, they are loyal only in times of stability; third, they form their own communities that protect their particular interests rather than those of the nation as a whole; and fourth, the new races arrive at a period of imperial strength and so are proud to be in the empire, but when the empire falters they will resurrect old grievances.

-Frivolity takes over the empire, a mould on over sweet pastry.
+Frivolity takes over the empire, as mould over sweet pastry.

 Frivolity is the frequent companion of pessimism.
 Let us eat, drink and be merry, for tomorrow we die.
 The resemblance between various declining nations in this respect is truly surprising.
 The Roman mob, we have seen, demanded free meals and public games.
 Gladiatorial shows, chariot races and athletic events were their passion.
 In the Byzantine Empire the rivalries of the Greens and the Blues in the hippodrome attained the importance of a major crisis.